segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 1. Navigate to the the **User Deletion** setting in your Segment Google Analytics destination settings
 2. Authenticate your Google Analytics account using OAuth.

+> info ""
-> **Note**: User deletion for Google Analytics is currently only supported for Universal Analytics and not Classic Analytics.
-You also can only send user deletion requests using a `userId` through the Privacy Tool.
-This means you must  have the User-Id feature enable in your Google Analytics Property within the your Google Analytics dashboard and have Segment sending your Property `userIds` by enabling the setting **Send User-ID to GA**.
+> **NOTE:** User deletion for Google Analytics is currently supported for Universal Analytics and not Classic Analytics.
+You can send user deletion requests using a `userId` through the Privacy Tool.
+This means you must  have the User-Id feature enabled in your Google Analytics Property within the your Google Analytics dashboard and have Segment sending your Property `userIds` by enabling the setting **Send User-ID to GA**.

 - - -